Campus Construction Update of Aug. 13, 2007: The opening of 280 College Street

 Getting around: Motorists who frequent the Bates neighborhood breathed a sigh of relief with the reopening of Central Avenue late Thursday, Aug.
 16.

 As we’ve reported, Central was cut open for three weeks so that steam lines and other utilities could be laid under it, work now completed.
-Adjacent Leahy Field was dug up for the same job, and with the trench now backfilled, project manager Paul Farnsworth predicted that new sod would be put down starting Aug.
+Adjacent Leahey Field was dug up for the same job, and with the trench now backfilled, project manager Paul Farnworth predicted that new sod would be put down starting Aug.
 17.

 This all tied in with a slew of site work at the new dining Commons, including curbing and a concrete bed for the pavers that surface the entranceway.